reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 As we can see, we have an attribute as `id` which will contain the primary key for each employee.
 We also have an attribute as `managedBy` which denotes the id of the manager who is managing this employee.
 We need to mark this attribute as a foreign key.
 In Sequelize, we can define  `references` and map the reference to the other model and key for foreign key definition.

 Next, we need to define ORM mapping for the parent-child relationship.
 We will have a one-to-many relationship which means one manager can have multiple employees reporting to them.
-Sequelize provides 4 types of associations that should be combined to create ORM mappings for *One-To-One*, *One-To-Many* and *Many-To-Many*:
+Sequelize provides 4 types of associations that should be combined to create ORM mappings for *One-To-One*, *One-To-Many*, and *Many-To-Many*:

 * `hasOne()`
 * `belongsTo()`